Learn 2 Ride FAQs

 Q: I don’t have a bike.
 But I know I want to get one.
 Should I buy that before I take lessons?

-A: Probably not.
+A: It depends!
 When you are learning, it is helpful to have a bike at home to practice with, but an important part of buying a bike is test-riding it to make sure it fits your body and that you enjoy riding it.
 After the first lesson, the instructor will be able to give you a better assessment of how much effort you will need to get up and riding.
 It might make sense to think about bike shopping after that assessment.

 Q: Do I need wrist, elbow, knee pads?